What are the best books for middle school boys? How do you know what books are considered ideal for a pre-teen?

 By J.K.
 Rowling

 Kye Review: I’m sure all of you have heard of Harry Potter if you haven’t already seen the movies.
+Many people consider them the best books for middle school boys and girls.
 It’s still a great series, even though my sister ruins all the fun because she’s a Harry Potter geek.
 You can always read the books then you can watch movies.

 I mean who doesn’t watch the movies?
 Grownups you may want to read this too it’s always a great option for reading, and it will keep you or your child a long time to read.
 This makes sure you don’t run out of books soon unless they run away from you.
 Then that’s a problem!